An Elegy For Allergies

 Sensitivity to light.

-The best way to avoid the symptoms of eye allergies is to avoid their causes—allergens.
-This means you may, if you are unaware, need to get tested for what you’re allergic to and what would cause allergic conjunctivitis.
+The best way to avoid the symptoms of eye allergies is to prevent their causes—allergens.
+If you are unaware, this means you may need to get tested for what you’re allergic to and what would cause allergic conjunctivitis.
 For example, those who have a sensitivity to pollen may want to keep their windows shut during the initial beginning of spring, as the pollen count is incredibly high at this time of year during the mid-morning and early evening.

-Other than purely preventative measures, there are a number of medications—such as artificial tears, eyedrops, decongestants, oral antihistamines, corticosteroids, and mast-cell stabilizers—that can help treat and relieve eye allergies.
+Other than purely preventative measures, there are many medications—such as artificial tears, eye drops, decongestants, oral antihistamines, corticosteroids, and mast-cell stabilizers—that can help treat and relieve eye allergies.